dentremor/Software-Defined-Infrastrucure/doku.md

 #### 2.2.10 Backup and recovery / restore

-Create a backup of the OpenLDAP database configuration to an LDIF file.
+Create a backup of the OpenLDAP database configuration in a LDIF-file.
 ```
 $ slapcat -b cn=config -l ldap-config.ldif
 ```